Your Notifications

 Most spine surgeons advise spinal fusion as a last resort when other treatment options have failed to benefit the patient.

 It is not recommended till the patient has received at least 6-12 months of non-surgical treatments.
-When the conventional treatments fail, then a spinal fusion is considered.
+When the conventional treatments fail, a spinal fusion is considered.
 Spinal fusion is considered a beneficial procedure for patients suffering from

 • Lumbar degenerative disc disease